 Brutally Facing My Core Identity

-In October 1967, I had no birthday celebration, but on the 7th of November my life changed drastically as a 23-year old flying combat missions in Vietnam; that day would be forever etched in my mind.
+In October 1967 I turned 24, but there was no birthday celebration.
+I had only the satisfaction of being a fighter pilot returning safely from another combat mission in Vietnam.
+Then a few weeks later on the 7th of November, my life drastically changed.
+That day would be forever etched in my mind.
 Shortly after 4pm, my fighter pilot identity meant nothing as I was shot down and captured in enemy territory.
-The real question now was would my core identity measure up to be a warrior in a new uniform—the black pajamas they gave me in the Hanoi Hilton.
+The real question now was would my core identity measure up to be a reliable and committed warrior in a new uniform—the black pajamas they gave me in the Hanoi Hilton.

 Ultimately in good times or bad times, it’s our core identity that determines who we are.
 Apart from all of the other roles, hobbies, and labels in our lives, core identity can only be sustained by a daily battle for our character that is fortified by courage and commitment and anchored in our spiritual core.
 Here’s a magnified look at these elements –